BOFACAM/FINALBASELINE/README.md

 **LINUX INSTALL**

-Interface as well as CLI installation ways offered, more info in the provided link.
+Interface as well as CLI installation ways offered for different distributions (e.g. Ubuntu, Red Hat, ...), more info in the provided link.

 **MAC OS INSTALL**